Ħalfa Rock: Wildlife

 The islet supports two distinct vegetation communities.
-The lower region is dominated by the Shrubby Glasswort (Arthrocnemum macrostachyum), with the Olive-leaved Bindweed (Convolvulus oleifolius) being more dominating the central part of the islet.
-Other important species present in the area include the Maltese Sea-Lavender (Limonium melitensis) and the Sea Carrot (Daucus rupestris), which is sub-endemic to the Maltese Islands, as well as Lampedusa, Lampione and Panarea.
-The upper region of the islet is colonised extensively by Esparto grass (Lygeum spartum), the Olive-leaved Bindweed, the Pyramidal Orchid (Anacamptis urvilleana), the Maltese Leek (Allium melitense), the Carline Thistle (Carlina involucrata) and two stunted Lentisks (Pistacia lentiscus).
+The lower region is dominated by the shrubby glasswort (Arthrocnemum macrostachyum), with the olive-leaved bindweed (Convolvulus oleifolius) more dominant in the central part of the islet.
+Other important species present in the area include the Maltese sea-lavender (Limonium melitensis) and the sea carrot (Daucus rupestris), which is sub-endemic to the Maltese Islands, as well as Lampedusa, Lampione and Panarea.
+The upper region of the islet is colonised extensively by Esparto grass (Lygeum spartum), the olive-leaved bindweed, the pyramidal orchid (Anacamptis urvilleana), the Maltese leek (Allium melitense), the Carline thistle (Carlina involucrata) and two stunted lentisks (Pistacia lentiscus).

-The fauna on this islet includes an isolated population of the endemic Wall Lizard (Podarcis filfolensis) and a morph of the endemic Door Snail (Muticaria macrostoma forma oscitans).
+The fauna on this islet includes an isolated population of the endemic wall lizard (Podarcis filfolensis) and a morph of the endemic door snail (Muticaria macrostoma forma oscitans).
 The faunal species are isolated from the mainland populations and thus have the potential of developing specific traits.